Alee14/DLAP/README.md

 }
 ```

+Create the `music` folder.

-Add your own audio files using the mp3 file extension to the `music` folder.
+Add your own audio files to the `music` folder.

-Deploy the commands by doing `node deploy-command.js`
+Deploy the commands by doing `node deploy-command.js`.

 Launch the bot using `node bot.js` in terminal.